 The listing agent needs to supply a list of comparables that she feels will support the sales price listed on the contract to the appraiser immediately.
 Once received, he will review all the findings and then release the appraisal and value.
 If the agent does not provide those within a timely manner then the appraiser will issue his findings with no opportunity to challenge it.”

-I had never heard this term before, so I asked my escrow provider and some other agents.
+I had never heard this term before, so I asked my escrow provider, Broker, and some other agents.
 None of us knew what the slang term meant.
 I called the lender and said I had not heard of this, but was most confused because I had met the appraiser at the property and provided him with comps at the appraisal appointment.

 The Tidewater Appraisal Initiative gives the point of contact (the Underwriter) the opportunity to challenge an appraisal if the appraiser thinks the appraisal will come in under the sales price.
 Obviously, the appraiser must think there is a chance they are wrong – why else would the ask for help?
 They cannot reveal the appraised amount, only that they are soliciting accurate comparables to support the sales price.